-In 2013, Parr was appointed visiting Professor of Photography at the University of Ulster in Northern Ireland.
+From 2008-2013 Parr was a visiting Professor at the University of Ulster in Northern Ireland.
 Parr was appointed a 0.2FTE Professor of Photography there in 2013.

 In Spring 2015 Aperture published The Chinese Photobook, a book about the history of Chinese photo books that Parr collaborated with Wassinklundgren on.